 “For those who want to explore Temburong’s nature and what is has to offer – the journey will be much safer and easier,” says Zati Idris.
 “But I don’t think we are expecting more passersby or random walks ins.”

-Business is quieter nowadays, Dato Idris admits but for an architect who’s repertoire includes some of Brunei’s best-known buildings and landmarks, it’s a welcome surprise that it’s a comparatively small,
+Business is quieter nowadays, Dato Idris admits, but for an architect who’s repertoire includes some of Brunei’s best-known buildings and landmarks, it’s a welcome surprise that it’s a comparatively small, boutique-style project built over 20 years ago that’s now on the cusp of getting widespread attention.

 “I’m proud of what Zati’s done,” says Dato Idris.
 “With her, the place is finally coming around.”